imfx77/kanboard-plugin-Wysiwyg-MD-Editor/README.md

     <summary><strong>Translations</strong></summary>

 - Available translations for some common languages `DE`, `ES`, `FR`, `IT`, `PT`, `RU` - yet, they are _mechanically translated using Google Translate_ !
-- _`en_US` translation is the default_ if there is no translation for the user selected language in KB.
+- _Translation for `en_US` is the default_ if there is no translation pack for the user selected language in KB.

 </details>